-The younger Billups is a Colorado native graduating from George Washington High School in 2001.
-He later was a three-year standout with the University of Denver Pioneers from 2002-05.
+The younger Billups is also a Colorado native, graduating from George Washington High School in 2001.
+He would go on to be a three-year standout with the University of Denver from 2002-05.

 “Rodney continues to bring a lot of value to our staff,” men’s basketball head coach Tad Boyle said.
 “Each year, he gets more and more comfortable in his recruiting role, and continues to develop into a fine, young coach."

-Billups' 199 assists in his senior season, ranks third all-time in school history, while his 58 steals, ranks seventh.
-Over his three years at DU, Billups ranks fourth all-time in assists (418) and steals (154).
+Billups' 199 assists in his senior season, ranked third all-time in school history, while his 58 steals, was seventh.
+During his three years at DU, Billups was fourth in assists (418) and steals (154).